mavlink/MAVSDK-docs/en/guide/dronecore_extensions.md

 To build *DroneCore* so that it includes the extension library, specify the top level directory `EXTERNAL_DIR` in the `make` command
 (only one external directory can be specified).

-To build and install a parallel *DroneCore_Extensions* folder (from within the DroneCore directory) you would enter:
+To build and install a parallel folder named *DroneCore_Extensions* (from within the DroneCore directory) you would enter:

 ```
 make clean   # This is required!